wp-cli/handbook/commands/eval-file.md

 [\--skip-wordpress]
 : Load and execute file without loading WordPress.

+[\--use-include]
+: Process the provided file via include instead of evaluating its contents.

 ### GLOBAL PARAMETERS

 These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.